It’s easy to feel disheartened about starting an ecommerce business as new competitors are entering the space every day.

 The cost of acquiring customers through the internet is growing by the day.
 The best strategy is invariably to offset these costs by opting to sell products that command the highest returns.

-It doesn’t matter how you gain a competitive advantage – you might sell superior products, provide better customer service, or offer more added value (free delivery, discounts, charitable donations etc.) – but it’s crucial you find one.
+It doesn’t matter how you gain a competitive advantage – you might sell superior products, provide better customer service, or offer more added value through a ecommerce value proposition (free delivery, discounts, charitable donations etc.) – but it’s crucial you find one.

 One interesting example is that of Warby Parker, an online retailer of prescription glasses and sunglasses.
 The company was able to leverage the strategies outlined above to take advantage of a unique situation in the market.

 When they started out there was a single behemoth, Luxottica, that served most of the market.

 As a vertically integrated company (meaning that it controls all parts of the supply chain), Luxottica manufactures and sells most of the well-known products on the market.
 It’s responsible for an array of well-known brands, including Ray-Ban, Persol, Oakley, Chanel, Prada, Versace, and DKNY.

 It charges exceptionally high prices for its branded products and has benefitted from a lack of competition in the high-end spectacle space.

 While there were competitors like 39 Dollar Glasses that differentiated based on low price, there were no alternatives providing the same quality of design, branding, and quality that defined the Luxottica brands.

 Warby Parker noticed this huge gap and was quick to step in.

 By creating a USP (unique selling point) that consisted of a mix of designer branding, superb customer service, high quality, and moderate price, they were able to set themselves up as a serious contender in the online eyewear space.